An Alarming Increase in Pancreatic Cancer

-This is why scientists indicate that the most difficult part of controlling this disease is related to the following:
+This is why scientists say that the most difficult part of controlling this disease is related to the following:

 The complexity of diagnosing

-As we talked about earlier, one reason that pancreatic cancer can be the second most deadly cancer (after lung cancer), is that breast, stomach, or colon cancer sufferers have a great life expectancy, thanks to better treatments.
+As we talked about earlier, one reason for the increase in pancreatic cancer, and that it may become the second most deadly cancer (after lung cancer), is that breast, stomach, or colon cancer sufferers have a great life expectancy, thanks to better treatments.

-- Basically what happens is the pancreas is located deep within the abdomen.
-It is difficult to access to visualize with conventional exploration methods.
+- Basically what happens is that pancreas is located deep within the abdomen.
+It’s difficult to visualize it with conventional exploration methods.